Cloud Storage¶

 will not write any data to your buckets or need write permissions.

-Currently supported: AWS S3.
-Support for GCS and Azure is planned.
+Currently supported: AWS S3 and Google Cloud Storage (GCS).
+Azure support is planned.

 How It Works¶

 - Admin creates cloud provider credentials with read access to the storage bucket.
-See AWS S3 Setup for a step-by-step guide.
+See AWS S3 Setup or Google Cloud Storage Setup for a step-by-step guide.

 - Admin saves the credentials in the LightlyStudio Enterprise GUI.